 Washington Criminal Statute of Limitations

-In Washington and most other states, violent crimes generally have longer statutes of limitations, and some crimes (like murder or rape of a child) have no statute of limitations—meaning a criminal case can be filed at any time.
-In certain instances, statutes of limitations are "tolled" (suspended), allowing the government more time to bring a case.
+In Washington and most other states, the time limits depend on the offense level or the specific crime.
+For instance, a prosecutor might have three years to file most felony charges but only one year to file misdemeanor charges.
+Violent crimes generally have longer statutes of limitations, and some crimes (like murder or rape of a child) have no statute of limitations—meaning a criminal case can be filed at any time.
+In certain instances, statutes of limitations are “tolled” (suspended), allowing the government more time to bring a case.

 Murder and Homicide